zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ## Demo Video

-A Demo GIF of the continuum robot prototype using spiral routing path and experiments:
+A GIF of experimental demonstration of the continuum robot prototype using spiral routing path:

 ![demo](media/Deformation_Routage_Helicoidal.gif)